Germany's AfD: Election success amounts to nothing – DW – 02/23/2025

 US billionaire and Trump confidant Elon Muskmade the headlines in Germany during the election campaign when he actively supported the AfD.
 He was joined by US Vice President JD Vance, who also came out in support of the party.

-This classification was prompted by numerous statements by AfD party officials, for example questioning the equal rights of Germans with an immigration background.
+This classification was prompted by numerous statements by AfD party officials, who, for example , question whether Germans with an immigration background should enjoy equal rights.

+Several AfD officials have also come under scrutiny for using banned slogans and symbols from the Nazi era.

 In the weeks leading up to the general election, hundreds of thousands of people in Germany protested against the AfD.
-The party's rise was seen as a danger for democracy and for migrants in Germany.
+The party's rise was seen as a danger for democracy and for migrants in the country.

 AfD still treated as pariah